cardonabits/haxo-hw/docs/manual/manual.md

     ```
     scp notemap.json pi@haxophone.local:/home/pi
     ```
-   and then copy it to the correct location via sudo cp:
+   and then on the haxophone copy it to the correct location via sudo cp:

     ```
 pi@haxophone:~ $ sudo cp notemap.json /usr/share/haxo/